SMTG-Bham/surfaxe/README.md

 ## Usage
 Surfaxe can be used via the command line and python API.
 The manual, including tutorials and API documentation can be found here.
 Additionally, the built-in `- h` option is available in the command line interface for each of the scripts.

-The Tutorial page contains a detailed guide to using each command.
+The `examples` folder contains the jupyter notebooks with detailed explanations of functionality of all aspects of the package.

 Currently the provisional scripts are separated into three stages; creation, convergence and analysis.
+The command line interface has not been implemented yet but will be in the near future.

 Creation:
 * `surfaxe-getall`: For generating all unique symmetric zero-dipole surface slabs up to a maximum Miller index specified.
 * `surfaxe-getone`: For generating all unique symmetric zero-dipole surface slabs for one specified Miller index.